 plt.ylabel('Response Time (MSec)')

-In the above code chunk, we have a fully working example creating a violin plot in Python using Seaborn and Matplotlib.
+In the above code chunk, we have a fully working example of creating a violin plot in Python using Seaborn and Matplotlib.
 Now, we start by importing the needed packages.
-After that, we create a new figure with plt.gcf().
-In the next code lines, we change the size of 1) the plot, and 2) the font.
-Now, we are creating the violin plot and, then, we change the x- and y-axis labels.
+After that, we make a new figure with plt.gcf().
+In the following code lines, we change the size of 1) the plot and 2) the font.
+Now, we are creating the violin plot and changing the x- and y-axis labels.
 Finally, the title is added to the plot.

 For more data visualization tutorials: